martijn-heil/KingdomEssentials/GettingDevelopmentStarted.md

 Spigot development server.
 You can configure Intellij IDEA path variables at `File > Settings > Appearance & Behaviour > Path Variables`

 2. You should also define an (system) environment variable, also called `SPIGOT_DEVSERVER` with the same value as the previous one.

 3. Your server jar should be called `spigot.jar`

 4. You should use the default directory structure for the Spigot server.

+5. We use Lombok, when using Intellij IDEA you should install the "Lombok Plugin" for Intellij IDEA.